Aditya-021005/Portfolio/src/content/projects/agri-drone.md

 ## Overview

-This is the most complete system I've built: an autonomous multirotor designed specifically for precision agriculture — field surveying, repeatable flight lines over crops, and a data pipeline that turns those flights into something an agronomist can act on.
+An autonomous multirotor designed specifically for precision agriculture — field surveying, repeatable flight lines over crops, and a data pipeline that turns those flights into something an agronomist can act on.